What is endoscopy?

 How do I prepare for colonoscopy?

-- Bowel preparation.
+Bowel preparation.
 You will need to follow a special diet and take bowel preparation medication before your procedure.
-Written instructions will be provided at time of your booking (or click here to download instructions).
+Printed instructions will be provided at time of your booking (or click here to download instructions).

 - Stop taking certain medications.
 You will need to stop taking certain blood thinning medications in the days before your procedure.